Quick Answer

 When You Don't Need a Permit

 The Ontario Building Code exempts certain minor construction activities from permit requirements, though municipalities may impose additional restrictions through local bylaws.
 These exemptions, outlined in OBC Division C Section 2.1, are intended to reduce administrative burden for low-risk work while maintaining oversight of projects that affect building safety or structural integrity.
-However, even exempt work must comply with OBC requirements, and property owners remain responsible for code-compliant construction.
+Even exempt work must comply with OBC requirements, and property owners remain responsible for code-compliant construction.

 Performing non-exempt work without a permit can result in fines up to $50,000 for individuals or $100,000 for corporations under the Building Code Act, plus mandatory work stoppage and potential requirement to remove and rebuild non-compliant work.